1.b) Philosophy of a different theory of evolution of life

 In the formulation of this theory, it is clear its philosophical content.
 While trying to formalize the Conditional Evolution, I came across the problem of defining this theory briefly and concisely.
 Therefore, I had to define life in some way, and then the general idea of life emerged: “The fundamental characteristic of life is freedom”; however, the scientific content of this theory does not imply to accept this affirmation.

-The definition of the different evolutionary theory has helped me a lot with its development and perfection as if it were the key to solving a puzzle; however, I insist that they are independent subjects.
+The definition of the different evolutionary theory has helped us a lot with its development and perfection as if it were the key to solving a puzzle; however, we insist that they are independent subjects.

 The problems derived from the said duality and the double meaning of the concept of evolution has led to the dedication of title II to this concept’s terminological delimitation and a brief exposition of the concept of life from the philosophical point of view.